Food Combining Theory: Fact, or Fiction?

 It’s based on ancient India’s study and practice of how the food we eat (as well as other lifestyle choices) affects the body, mind, and soul.
 (In a packaged-food world, most of us have lost touch with mindfulness about what we eat.)

 For example, ancient near-Eastern wisdom suggests you eat all the tastes in each meal: sweet, salty, sour, pungent, bitter, and astringent.
 The idea is that doing so will leave you feeling very satisfied in both body and soul, diminishing the desire to snack or make poor food choices.

 The three “types” or “doshas” in Ayurvedic tradition are Vata, Pitta, and Kapha, and each of them is thought to be inherent in each of us, but we are dominant in one or two of them.
-And, depending on which your dominant type is, you are encouraged to eat specific types of foods.
+Depending on your dominant type, you’re encouraged to eat specific types of foods.
 For example, the Vata type is supposed to stick primarily to cooked foods and stay away from cold or raw foods.